 Especially in the case of heroin use disorder, methadone can be a highly effective component of medication-assisted treatment.
 If you require methadone, you’ll need to visit an OTP.

-Research shows that opioid rehab centers offering a combination of medication-assisted treatment and other forms of talking therapy can deliver favorable outcomes for the treatment of opioid use disorder.
+Research shows that opioid rehab centers offering a combination of medication-assisted treatment and other forms of talking therapy can deliver favorable outcomes in helping clients overcome their drug problem.

 MAT programs use FDA-approved medications, they are clinically driven, evidence-based, and tailored to your precise needs.

 Not only this, but MAT can also help ease the intensity of both withdrawal symptoms and cravings for opioids.
 Medications will also help to normalize brain chemistry altered by opioid abuse, but without delivering the rewarding effects of opioids.

 Beyond this, other medications can help to reduce or prevent opioid overdose.